Arithmetic Wavefront Sets and Generic $L$-packets: Introduction

 We introduce in Definition \ref{defn:pd} the descents of enhanced $L$-parameters $(\varphi,\chi)$, which is denoted by $\FD_\Fl(\varphi, \chi)$ as in \eqref{Fl-pd}, based on explicit calculations of the local root numbers in the local Gan-Gross-Prasad conjecture as explained in Section \ref{ssec-LGGP}.
 First, we show that for a given $(\varphi,\chi)$, there exists an integer $\Fl>0$, such that the $\Fl$-th descent $\FD_\Fl(\varphi, \chi)$ is non-empty (Proposition \ref{prop:DNE}).
 The largest integer $\Fl$ such that $\FD_\Fl(\varphi, \chi)$ is non-empty is denoted by $\Fl_0=\Fl_0(\varphi, \chi)$ and is called the {\it first occurrence index} of $(\varphi,\chi)$.
 Then we show that the $\Fl_0$-th descent $\FD_{\Fl_0}(\varphi, \chi)$, which is called the {\it first descent}, only consists of discrete enhanced $L$-parameters (Theorem \ref{thm:DFD}, which is an extension of \cite[Theorem 4.6]{JZ18}).

-Some applications of this discreteness to the representation theory will be discussed in our forthcoming work (\cite{JLZ-AB}).
+In \cite{CJLZ24}, we show that if $\pi=\pi_a(\varphi,\chi)$ as in \eqref{pia}, the first occurrence index $\Fl_0=\Fl_0(\varphi, \chi)$ is equal to the first occurrence index for the local descent tower of $\pi$ and the local descent of $\pi$ at $\Fl_0$ consists of only discrete series representations whose enhanced $L$-parameters are those belonging to $\FD_{\Fl_0}(\varphi, \chi)$ (See \cite[Theorems 1.4, 1.5]{CJLZ24} for more details).
+Some applications of this discreteness to representation theory can also be found in \cite{CJLZ24}.
+In particular, \cite[Theorem 1.6]{CJLZ24} established a new submodule theorem for any irreducible admissible representations with generic $L$-parameters.

-In order to extract the arithmetic information from consecutive descents of enhanced $L$-parameters, we introduce in Section \ref{ssec-WFSA} more notions of combinatorial nature.
+In order to extract the arithmetic information from consecutive descents of enhanced $L$-parameters, we introduce the notion of ordered partitions in Definition \ref{defn:partition}, and more notions of combinatorial nature in Section \ref{ssec-WFSA}.
 For an ordered partition $\underline{\Fl}:=(\ell_1,\ell_2,\dots,\ell_k)$ of an integer $\Fn$, we define as in \eqref{Fs} a {\it pre-tableau} $\Fs_{\underline{\Fl}}$ associated with $\underline{\Fl}$ to be a sequence of pairs as follows:

 where $q^h_i$ is a $1$-dimensional $\epsilon_i$-Hermitian form.
 The set of {\it pre-tableaux for an enhanced $L$-parameter $(\varphi,\chi)$}, which is denoted by $\CT_a(\varphi,\chi)$ and defined in Definition \ref{LYT}, is a collection of the combinatorial data from the consecutive descents of the given enhanced $L$-parameter $(\varphi,\chi)$.
 The set of {\it $L$-descent pre-tableaux}, denoted by $\CL_a(\varphi,\chi)$, is the subset of $\CT_a(\varphi,\chi)$ with decreasing partitions $\udl{\Fl}$.
 As explained in \eqref{LY}, there is a canonical way to construct admissible sesquilinear Young tableaux from given pre-tableaux.
 We denote by $\CY_a(\varphi,\chi)$ the set of admissible sesquilinear Young tableaux constructed from the set of $L$-descent pre-tableaux $\CL_a(\varphi,\chi)$ and call it the set of {\it $L$-descent Young tableaux}.
 It is important to show that the set of $L$-descent pre-tableaux $\CL_a(\varphi,\chi)$ is non-empty (Proposition \ref{prop:LDPT}).